awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-greengrassv2-componentversion-lambdavolumemount.md

 # AWS::GreengrassV2::ComponentVersion LambdaVolumeMount<a name="aws-properties-greengrassv2-componentversion-lambdavolumemount"></a>

 Contains information about a volume that Linux processes in a container can access\.
-When you define a volume, the AWS IoT Greengrass Core software mounts the source files to the destination inside the container\.
+When you define a volume, the software mounts the source files to the destination inside the container\.

 ## Syntax<a name="aws-properties-greengrassv2-componentversion-lambdavolumemount-syntax"></a>